-Mindfulness for kids is more than just another parenting strategy.
-It isn’t a discipline tactic, nor is it a quick-fix for problems.
-Mindfulness for kids is much more powerful than any of that.
-It’s a way of being with kids and of helping them be with themselves and their world.
-Mindfulness is a way of being, an outlook, and a skillset all at once, and learning it young allows kids to build a strong foundation for lifelong mentally healthy habits and skills.
+Teaching mindfulness to kids is more than just another parenting strategy.
+Mindfulness for kids is a way of being with kids and of helping them be with themselves and their world.
+Mindfulness is a way of being and a skillset all at once, and learning it young allows kids to build a strong foundation for lifelong mentally healthy habits and skills.

 What Is Mindfulness?

-Mindfulness is nothing more and nothing less than being fully present in each moment of your life, experiencing it for what it is rather than imposing judgments and worries on it.1 When you are paying attention to what is happening right now and noticing your thoughts, feelings, sensations, people or events around you, you’re not fretting about the past or worrying about the future.
+Mindfulness simply involves being fully present in each moment of your life, experiencing it for what it is rather than imposing judgments and worries on it.1 When you are paying attention to what is happening right now and noticing your thoughts, feelings, sensations, people, and events around you, you’re not fretting about the past or worrying about the future.
 Instead, your attitude about what is happening in the present moment is gentle, open, and accepting.2

 - Get to know themselves